peppesilletti/skills/README.md

 # Skills For Modern Product Engineers

-A collection of [Claude Code](https://claude.com/claude-code) skills for the way modern product engineers actually work — moving from a hunch to a shipped feature without losing product sense, design taste, or engineering rigor along the way.
+A collection of [Claude Code](https://claude.com/claude-code) skills for the way modern product engineers actually work.

 These are pulled from my own daily practice.
 Each one encodes a piece of craft I'd otherwise have to re-explain to an agent from scratch every time.